aanghelidi/go-MAL-scraper/README.md

 # go-MAL-scraper
-A go scrapper using `Colly` to scrape MyAnimelist website information.
+A go scraper using `Colly` to scrape MyAnimelist website information.
-For each anime page the scrapper will fetch the following informations if there are present:
+For each anime page the scraper will fetch the following informations if there are present:

 - title
 - jtitle , its japanese variation